USGS Forecast: Episode 48 Expected May 22-26

 2024-Present: Episodic Fountaining Cycle

-44 episodes (and counting) of lava fountaining from Halemaʻumaʻu.
+47 episodes (and counting) of lava fountaining from Halemaʻumaʻu, with Episode 48 forecast for May 22-26.
 The most well-documented episodic eruption in Hawaiian volcano history.
 Also includes the June 2024 upper southwest rift zone eruption (8.5 hours) and September 2024 Nāpau Crater eruption (4 phases over 5 days).

 2020-2023: Summit Eruptions